 Current production is around 25,000 cases a year.
 No other winery in the Napa Valley can produce this volume of wine at this price point.
 Very international in their scope, Opus One is currently sold in over 90 countries with a very strong presence in Asia.
 For more information and or to arrange a visit, please see: www.opusonewinery.com

 NOTE: in late 2016 Opus One broke ground on a major expansion to both production and guest service space (40,000 square feet of additional space); this is the first change to the winery footprint since its completion in 1991.
-There will be additional tanks=, fermentation rooms, barrel storage and more visitor tasting areas.
+The extended space houses additional tanks, fermentation rooms, barrel storage and increased visitor tasting areas.
 We will revisit and update this review and photography once the new space has been completed.
 The addition is on the east side, so the views that everyone has come to know and love looking east from Highway 29 remain the same.